daniel-g-favoreto-opl/sigo-microservices/readme.md

 - open-side

 ### 1) client-side folder:
 - kafka-docker-simulator : This folder contains a single docker-compose.yml file for launching a kafka simulator within a docker container.
-Use it to simulate a kafka in Sigo environmnets
+Use it to simulate a kafka outside of Sigo environmnets
 - kafka-nossis-producer : This folder contains a ballerina project that will connect to our kafka simulator and emit Sigo Payloads containing TTK's.
 Here is an example of payload:

 ```json